Pre-Tridentine Mass: Lay experience

 Historian Eamon Duffy has noted that the Medieval laity were not passive in church, but as the sacraments progressively became celebrated in their minimal forms (e.g., dribbling not washing, communion in one kind once a year, etc.) they compensated by the development many para-liturgical practices, such as the pax board and Holy Loaf (pain bénit), which demonstrates "a vigorous lay appropriation of the meaning of the sacraments" by the people who inhabited a shared culture of Christian symbolism.

 There are few records about the liturgy in remote, rural areas.

 Comparison of the Mass, c.
 200 to c.
 2000 AD

 This table is indicative.
 Depending on calendar, occasion, participants, region and period, some parts might be augmented or commented on (tropes).
+"Gifts" primarily means the unconsecrated bread, wine and water.

 The Ambrosian Rite has different prayers, prefaces, readings, calendar and vestments to the Roman Rite.
 It omits the Agnus Dei.
 The Gesture of Peace occurs before the Offertory.

-Note: Below, "Gifts" primarily means the unconsecrated bread, wine and water.